Join the Conversation: Neurodiversity Inclusion & Advocacy

 #BehavioralHealth #MentalHealth #Neurodiversity #NeurodiversityChampions #WhatsStrongWithYou

-If you or your child are diagnosed with a neurodiverse condition like ADHD, autism or dyslexia, you may feel concerned about quality of life and next steps.
-The good news is that there are many pathways to thrive with neurodiversity.
+If you or your child has a neurodiverse diagnosis like ADHD, autism or dyslexia, it’s natural to worry about quality of life and what comes next.
+The encouraging news is that many people thrive with neurodiversity, and there are several options that can support growth and well-being.

-Learn more about the range of treatment options, each intended to address unique needs and help a neurodivergent individual succeed in life, if treatment is desired: resources.lucet.health/toolkit-neurodiversity-inclusion-and-advocacy/understanding-treatment-for-neurodiverse-diagnoses
+Learn more about the range of treatment paths available.
+Each option is designed to meet unique needs and help a neurodivergent individual succeed in life, if treatment is desired: resources.lucet.health/toolkit-neurodiversity-inclusion-and-advocacy/understanding-treatment-for-neurodiverse-diagnoses

 #BehavioralHealth #MentalHealth #Neurodiversity #NeurodiversityChampions #WhatsStrongWithYou